arthurpaulino/miraiml/CONTRIBUTING.md

 ### After coding

-After commiting your changes and pushing them to your own fork of the repository, go to the [original repository page][repo].
+After commiting your changes and pushing them to the `dev` branch of your own fork of the repository, go to the [original repository page][repo].
 You should be able to see a button to open a pull request.
 Make sure you select the `dev` branch as the target of your merge request.

 Insert the link of to the issue on your pull request description and Github will automatically mention that reference on the issue.